 Learning Braille, and having a true passion for the marvelous tool it is, allowed her to perform many work tasks independently.
 She served fourteen years on the Texas School for the Blind and Visually Impaired Board of Trustees as secretary, vice-president, and president, and has been president of the All Blind Children of Texas Board of Trustees since it was created.
 Being a part of an organization providing services to enrich the lives of blind and visually impaired children is her passion and her privilege.

 We sadly announce that Dr. Phil Hatlen passed away on January 14, 2016.
+He will always be in our hearts and honored on this page as the founder of All Blind Children of Texas.

 Dr. Hatlen received his undergraduate and Master's degrees at San Francisco State University (SFSU), majoring in elementary education and special education, with an emphasis in the education of students with visual impairments.
 He subsequently earned a doctorate in education at the University of California, Berkeley.